Eligibility for a sick leave (paid and unpaid)

 Can an employee be terminated on grounds of sickness?

 An employer may not dismiss an employee or give him a termination notice while the employee is on sick leave.
-If the employee uses all of his 90 days’ sick leave and was not able to report to work afterwards, the employer may terminate his services.
-In such a case, the employee shall be entitled to the end of service gratuity in accordance with the provisions of the labour law.
+If the employee uses all of his 90 days’ sick leave and has not been able to report to work afterwards, the employer may terminate his services.
+In such a case, the employee shall be entitled to the end of service benefits in accordance with the provisions of the labour law.

-Read more on leaves according to UAE Labour Law.
+Read more on sick leave according to UAE Labour Law and its Executive Regulations (MoHRE).